Virtual-Viking-Longship/Ship-Annotations/annotations/rowlock.md

   Carved rowlocks from the boats in the Gokstad ship, with holes drilled to accept the oar-grommets (Nicolaysen Pl.
 V, Fig. 5,6,9,13,15)

+In the Viking Age, the oars of small boats were usually pulled against curved wood on the upper strake of boats’ sides, and/or thole pins driven into holes in the gunwale (Jesch, 155).
+Both were often held in place by oar-grommets (ON _ hömlu-bönd_).
 The various methods of mounting rowlocks were probably primarily determined by the thickness of the ships’ sheerstrakes (Crumlin-Pedersen, 126).

 ---
 Jesch, Judith. _Ships and Men in the Late Viking Age: The Vocabulary of Runic Inscriptions and Skaldic Verse._ NED-New edition.
 Woodbridge, Suffolk, UK ; Rochester, NY: